FAufenger/Web-Design-Challenge/README.md

   * An explanation of the project.
   * A navigation bar with a link to all other pages
   * Separate links to each visualizations page (can click on the picture).
+  * Ability to alter format at various screen sizes

 ![landing page large](./images/landing_page_large.png)